Published On: June 10, 2020By

 Seven Types of LMS Solutions

-There are still hundreds and hundreds of learning management system (LMS) solutions in the world.
-Although many try to leave the “LMS” moniker behind, buyers and the industry won’t let them.
-The generic “L” word is here to stay and confuse buyers for many years to come.
-Those of us who think we’re ahead of the curve often use an even broader term, “Learning Systems.”
-But we often must explain what we mean.
-“Yes, a Learning System is an LMS.”
-Or “Yes, an LMS is a Learning System.”
+There are hundreds and hundreds of LMS solutions in the world.
+Although many learning tech vendors try to leave the “LMS” moniker behind, buyers and the industry won’t let them.
+The “L” word is here to stay.
+And that means it will continue to confuse buyers for years to come.

-Imperfectly, all LMS requirements can be organized into 25 or so groups of similar functionality such as social, mobile, compliance, gamification or virtual classrooms.
-A vendor’s level of competence in any given group is directly tied to their specialization.
-For example, buyers of LMS in professional associations care little about compliance features and a lot about ecommerce features.
+The perfect LMS solution for each type of buyer is different.
+For example, LMS buyers in professional associations care little about compliance features and a lot about ecommerce features.
 Buyers for an employee LMS are exactly the opposite.
-The perfect LMS solution for each type of buyer is different.

 The trick to finding the right LMS is to be crystal clear on who your target audiences are and what your use cases are and start researching the group of vendors that specialize in what you want to achieve.